 With tabs, you use lines and numbers to represent the strings and frets you play.
 Unlike standard notation where you use symbols to recognize notes.
 Tabs are just a simple way for guitar players to read what needs to be played.

 As you can see in the picture above, you have 6 horizontal lines.
 These represent the six guitar strings.
 In addition to that, we see that these lines have numbers on them.
-These represent the frets in which we will play on those particular strings.
+These represent the frets that we will play on those particular strings.

 When numbers are stacked on top of each other as in the first example, this represents a guitar chord with notes played together.
 When the numbers are horizontal across the strings, this represents the notes that are played individually.